 If you would like further information regarding keeping your children safe on the internet, please see the Online-Safety section of our website and our school’s Online-Safety Policy.

 Bringing and Collecting your Child from School

 The school gates open at 8.30 am and we expect parents/carers to wait at the gate until the school gate is opened.
 Pupils should not use playground equipment at this time.
-Registration takes place at 8:50 am.
-Parents should note that pupils will be registered as late at 8:55 am.
+Registration takes place from 8:45 am.
+Parents should note that pupils will be registered as late if they arrive after this time.

 At the end of the school day, parents/carers collect their children from their child’s class teacher at specific points around our school site.
 If parents/carers want their child to leave with anyone other than their named contacts they will need to let the office staff/class teacher know.
 We will not allow any child to go home with another adult without your permission.
 On the rare occasion that a parent/carer is going to be late picking their child up, they must contact the school office and collect their child from there.

 Although we provide cycle training experience, usually in Year 6, very few children are able to cycle to our school.
 Should your child wish to cycle to school and you feel that they are safe to do so, please talk to Mr Reynolds about the storage of bikes and our expectations.
 No bikes or scooters are to be ridden on the school site.